Home Page

 meeting steep waves, beating in long port boards along the shore (with

-difficulty keeping tightly on the wind with the boat knocked to lee in the waves, eased by fast short starboard
+difficulty keeping tightly on the wind with the boat knocked to leeward in the waves, eased by fast short starboard

 boards out to sea

-theory sailing up the shore to Langstone entrance is that the harbour has
+theory sailing up the Hayling Island shore to Langstone entrance is that the harbour has

-running stright out to sea for half a mile on the eastern side of the entrance
+(the East Winner Sand) running straight out to sea for half a mile on the eastern side of the

----so that the bar provides a breakwater for a shallow-draft boat
+entrance ---so that the spit (exposed at mid-tide) provides a breakwater for a shallow-draft boat

-coming along the shore from the west---and previously I have pulled the boat through
+coming along the shore from the east---and previously I have pulled the boat through

 shallows across the bar, or landed on it with the wheels and pulled a